padrino/padrino-docs/guides/02_getting-started/02_basic-projects.html.md

 # Basic Projects

-Be sure to read the [Installation](/guides/installation "Installation") instructions first.
-You might also want to check out the [Getting Started](/guides/getting-started "Getting Started") guide for a better understanding of Sinatra and Padrino if you are new to the stack.
+Be sure to read the [Installation](/guides/getting-started/installation "Installation") instructions first.
+You might also want to check out the [Why Use Padrino?](/guides/introduction/why-use-padrino "Why Use Padrino?") guide for a better understanding of Sinatra and Padrino if you are new to the stack.

 --------------------------------------------------------------------------------